Sisinder/employee-management/README.md

                   "message": "Employee created successfully!"
                }

-2.Read: Get all the data from the database
+2.Read: To Get all the data from the database

     GET url: http://127.0.0.1:8000/employees